pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 public class MyRule extends AbstractJavaRule {

     @Override
-    public Object visit(ASTVariableDeclaratorId node, Object data) {
+    public Object visit(ASTVariableId node, Object data) {
-        // This method is called on each node of type ASTVariableDeclaratorId
+        // This method is called on each node of type ASTVariableId
         // in the AST

         if (node.getType() == short.class) {